astro-marko

 Island hydration

 client:* islands use Marko’s mount() API, which builds a fresh reactive DOM on the client rather than reconciling against the server-rendered markup.
 In practice this means the server-rendered content is completely replaced on hydration.
-True SSR reconciliation is a pending question for the Marko team.
+The feasibility of true SSR reconciliation is still being explored.

 TypeScript

-Importing .marko files in .astro or .ts files is typed automatically — the integration injects an ambient *.marko module declaration into your project via Astro’s type generation.
-Full per-component Input type inference (typed props) is not yet supported and is an open question for the Marko team’s language tooling.
+Importing .marko files in .astro or .ts files is typed automatically via an ambient *.marko module declaration injected into your project.
+For full per-component Input type inference, see the Typed props section above.